MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

    *  SPEED/POWER = PWM duty cycle * SPEED_POWER_SLOPE + SPEED_POWER_INTERCEPT
    *    where PWM duty cycle varies from 0 to 255
    *
-   *  set the following for your controller (ALL MUST BE SET) */
+   *  Set the following for your controller (ALL MUST BE SET) */

   #define SPEED_POWER_SLOPE    118.4